This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.

 Hoefnagel’s insect illustration of four yellow butterflies.

-Butterflies are insects, as they have their skeletons on the outside of their bodies, called the exoskeleton.
-This protects the insect and keeps water inside their bodies so they don’t dry out.
+Butterflies are insects with skeletons on the outside of their bodies, called exoskeletons.
+This protects the insect and keeps water inside their bodies, so they don’t dry out.

 Like all insects, butterflies have three body parts: the head, the thorax with wings and six legs, and the abdomen.

 There are about 18,500 named species of butterflies.
-They can be found on all continents of the world except Antarctica as it is too cold for them to survive there.
+They can be found on all continents except Antarctica, as it is too cold for them to survive there.

 There is a collection of vintage butterfly images on Picture Box Blue.